 You’ve looked through our compare page.
 You’ve picked your deal.
 You’re all ready to go ahead, but one question remains – how do you switch?

-Once you’ve chosen your perfect deal, simply click on the ‘see deal’ button to the right of the package.
+Once you’ve chosen your perfect deal, simply click on the ‘Get Deal’ button to the right of the package.
 This will take you to the provider’s website.
 Here, you can fill in your information and purchase the package included in the deal.
 You can even add extra bits and pieces, such as Sky Sports or Sky Cinema.
 Once you’ve finalised your deal and purchased your new package, it’s on to the next section.

 If you’re switching to or from a Virgin Media service, you will need to contact your current provider to cancel your existing services.
 If you’re switching to Sky from a non-Virgin Media service, such as BT or TalkTalk, there’s no need to contact your old provider; Sky will handle that for you.

 You need to be wary of one little snag.
 If you’re still within contract with your previous provider, you’ll have to pay termination fees to cancel.
 This can be quite expensive, especially if you’re only a couple of months into your contract.
 If this is the case, it may be wise to hold on until your contract expires.
-It might be an irritation, but it’ll save you being hit with a big bill.
+It might be an irritation, but it’ll save you from being hit with a big bill.